-Gray whales also move close to the shore as they migrate giving you a close look at these magnificent animals.
-It is a known behavior of gray whales to come close to the shore when they are migrating North after giving birth.
+Gray whales also move close to the shore as they migrate, giving you a close look at these magnificent animals.
+It is a known behavior of gray whales to come close to the shore when migrating North after giving birth.

-By staying close to the shore, the mothers are able to point out specific points on the journey to ensure that their young know where to go later in life.
+By staying close to the shore, the mothers can point out specific points on the journey to ensure that the young know where to go later in life.

 In Hawaii, Humpback whales migrate between November and April, also known locally as the whale season.
-The best place to see them is from the Big Island because as this is one of the places where they come closest to the shore.
+The best place to see them is from the Big Island because this is the place where they come closest to the shore.
 However, you can as well watch them close to the shore in Kauai and Maui.

 Females will move close to the shore with their young because the shallow waters keep away some of the larger predators such as killer whales and sharks.

-The shallow waters and the waves that these bring also builds up the muscles of the young calves, which helps them later in life to fend off these predators.
+The shallow waters and the waves that these bring also build up the young calves’ muscles, which helps them later in life to fend off these predators.

 Whales, just like any other animal, have their natural enemies.
 They have to find some natural defense mechanisms to avoid attacks and protect their calves.
-Scientists believe that whales move to the shore where orcas and sharks cannot reach, giving the whales a higher rate of survival.
+Scientists believe that whales move to the shore where orcas and sharks cannot reach, giving the whales a higher survival rate.

 Besides their large sizes, humpback whales can do some amazing acrobatics.
 They are likely to show this by jumping out of the water, also known as breaching, and slapping their tails on the surface of the water, which they use to communicate.

-Traditionally, coming to the shore also increased their risk to human hunting.
+Traditionally, coming to the shore also increased their risk of human hunting.
 Thanks to International regulations, this activity is almost non-existent in North America.

 When they are near the shore, you may experience their beautiful and haunting songs as they swim past.

-Scientists and Marine Biologists believe that whales come close to the shore because of the massive pollution happening in the ocean.
-With time, we have witnessed an increase in human activity in the oceans, which is affecting whales in deep waters.
+Scientists and Marine Biologists believe that whales come close to the shore because of the massive pollution in the ocean.
+With time, we have witnessed an increase in human activity in the oceans, affecting whales in deep waters.

 There is a lot of chemicals and plastics in the oceans, causing harm to the whales.
-Marine biologists believe this is one of the reasons why some marine animals are born deformed and others mentally impaired.
+Marine biologists believe this is one reason why some marine animals are born deformed and others mentally impaired.

 Healthy whales choose to move close to the shore where water is clearer with less pollution.
 The water near the shore is more oxygenated than in the deep waters of the ocean.
 Whales prefer to stay where there is more oxygen in the water.